adamdost-0/azure-cloud-ops/_posts/2021-07-16-Leverage-PaaS-with-IaaS.md

 ## Manage VM's with Azure PaaS resources

-The most common roadblock in Cloud migrations comes from this question
+The most common roadblock in cloud migrations comes from this question

 > What's the point in moving VM's from On-Prem to Azure if I'm still stuck with managing VM's?

 And that's where we start down the discovery path of how things are being done today and they can be improved in the future.
-Especially when we talk about operations and how can we not only develop our architecture but secure it and operate it in a way that allows us to focus on other problems.
-Here are going the Azure Platform benefits you can get when migrating a VM to Azure
+When we talk about VM's in particular the management and sustainment of those resources needs to be significantly improved for their to be value in the cloud.
+Even something as simple as a VM migration the Azure Platform contains myriads of benefits that you can leverage such as....

 * Credential Management through Azure **Key Vault**
 * Continous Monitoring and alerting with Azure **Monitor** and **Security Center**